-Hanford Waste Treatment Plant.
-The enormous complexity of this plant, which includes four major facilities, is cause for concern.
+Hanford, Waste Treatment Plant.
+This complex plant includes four major facilities.
 The Board has identified issues in the areas of seismic ground motion, structural engineering, chemical processing safety, and fire protection.
+DOE is making progress toward resolving these issues.
 The Board believes the path forward identified by DOE and its contractor for addressing these issues should achieve an acceptably safe design.
-Design work remains to be completed to implement this path forward and demonstrate an acceptable design.